 Of course, this doesn’t mean that everything they sell at lower prices is worth it.
 Other companies like Rep have more competitive pricing for a much higher value.

-Perfect For Outfitting A Home Gym
+Perfect For A Garage Gym

 Suppose you’re interested in getting above-average equipment for your home gym and aren’t planning on squatting over 600 lbs in your lifetime.
 In that case, Titan is perfectly reasonable and works just fine for what you get.

 If you’re planning on building a commercial-grade gym, there are definitely better options, which I’ll go over later.

-If you have a small budget, they offer a ton of equipment at a much lower price than can be found almost anywhere.
+If you have a small budget, they offer a ton of gym equipment at a much lower price than can be found almost anywhere.

 Unfortunately, that means they have to cut some corners to offer so many budget products.

 Let’s go over the main problems that people have with Titan now.

 Quality Control Issues